ESF-Works

 Policy/National

-Scottish universities short-term waiving of fees.
-Long-term need is to lobby Scottish executive to provide continuation of HE funding for asylum seekers.
+Scottish Universities short term waiving of fees.
+Long term need to lobby Scottish executive to provide continuation of HE funding for asylum seekers

 Move the mouse over the scatter plots to see more information or view all information without using the mouse.